 Scientists are now warning businesses to keep climate change in mind when developing supply chain management strategies.
 In fact, FM Global recently released a white paper that addressed this issue, forecasting the future of climate change and highlighting how companies can adjust their practices to safeguard their business.

-The document, titled "Coping with Extremes: The Impact of Climate Change on Extreme Precipitation and Flooding in the United States and How Businesses Can Prepare Now," is the result of collaboration between atmospheric experts and FM Global researchers.
+The document, titled “Coping with Extremes: The Impact of Climate Change on Extreme Precipitation and Flooding in the United States and How Businesses Can Prepare Now,” is the result of a collaboration between atmospheric experts and FM Global researchers.
 Their findings give readers a highly researched and in-depth view of how increased rainfall will affect businesses.
 It stressed that understanding this concept is the first step to protecting the supply chain.